KevinChngJY/trafficmonitoring/milestone_technique.md

 ---
 ## Milestone 4 : Train Neural Network (Deep Learning) - Transfer Learning
+**if you dont want to train the models yourself, you may skip the training process** **in Milestone 6, there is link to download trained model for this project**

 In this milestone, we will train neural networks at different sections and later discover how to ensemble the outcome of different neural networks.

 I use MATLAB's Deep Network Designer to train the neural network and fine tune the hyperparameter using Experiment Manager (R2020a).
 Deep Network Designer and Experiment Manager are GUI applications in MATLAT latest release R2020a.